-1.C Policy on incorporating environmental, social and governance quality criteria into the entity's governance
+1.C Policy on integrating environmental, social and governance quality criteria relative to the entity's governance

-1.C.1 Governance over our responsible investment strategy
+1.C.1 Governance of our responsible investment strategy

-The responsible investment strategy is established under the wider investment strategy approved by senior management and the Board of Directors.

-Responsible investment governance is implemented to enable the Board, senior management, the relevant committees and the investment teams to include ESG issues in their decision-making and business processes.
+The responsible investment strategy is established along with the investment strategy approved by senior management and the Board of Directors.
+Responsible investment governance is implemented to enable the Board, senior management, the relevant committees and the investment teams to integrate ESG issues into decision-making and business processes.